kmmarcello/BIS15W2022_kmarcello/lab6/lab6_2.md

 ```

 Why do we have NA here?
 Do all of these penguins lack data?
-here we are trying to see how many NAs there are in these data. keep track of MAs! then filter out NAs
+here we are trying to see how many NAs there are in these data. keep track of NAs! then filter out NAs

 ```r
 penguins %>% # I only want to look at the info in this dataframe when these groups of islands are squished together